 If an infection of the mastoid air cells cannot be controlled with antibiotics, surgery may be needed.

-Facial Paralysis.
 Very rarely, a child with acute otitis media may develop facial paralysis, which is temporary and usually relieved by antibiotics or possibly drainage surgery.
-Facial paralysis may also occur for patients with chronic otitis media and a cholesteatoma (tissue in the middle ear).
-Surgery is often necessary to correct this condition.
+Facial paralysis may also occur in patients with chronic otitis media and a cholesteatoma (tissue in the middle ear).
+Surgery is usually needed to correct this condition.

-If the ear infection is severe, the tympanic membrane may rupture, causing the parent to notice pus draining from the ear.
+If the ear infection is severe, the tympanic membrane may rupture, causing the pus to drain from the ear.
 (This usually brings relief from pain.)
 Pus in the ear may cause hearing loss in some children.

 OME may have no symptoms at all.
-Some hearing loss may occur, but it is often fluctuating and hard to detect, even by observant parents.
+Some hearing loss may occur, but it is often fluctuating and hard to detect.
 The only sign to a parent that the condition exists may be when a child complains of "plugged up" hearing.
 Other symptoms can include loud talking, not responding to verbal commands, and turning up the television or radio.

 Older children with OME may have difficulty targeting specific sounds in a noisy room.
 In such cases, some parents or teachers may attribute their behavior to lack of attention or even to an attention deficit disorder.
 Older children and adults may also notice a sense of fullness in the ear.
 OME is often diagnosed during a regular pediatric visit.